BWS Initiatives > Seawater Desalination

 Project Update for the Kalaeloa Seawater Desalination Facility

-Thursday, September 14, 2023 – The Honolulu Board of Water Supply and Kalaeloa Desalco LLC is planning to build an innovative desalination water facility in Campbell Industrial Park that will produce 1.7 million gallons of fresh water daily.
-Known as the Kalaeloa Seawater Desalination Facility, the plant will be a new source of fresh water to support the needs of Campbell Industrial Park.
+November 2025 – The Honolulu Board of Water Supply and Kalaeloa Desalco LLC are developing an innovative seawater desalination water facility in Campbell Industrial Park that will produce 1.7 to 2.55 million gallons of fresh water daily.
+Known as the Kalaeloa Seawater Desalination Facility, the plant will be a new source of fresh water to support the needs of Campbell Industrial Park, Kapolei Business Park, and the Deep Draft Harbor.
+The Project scope is to design, pilot test, permit, construct, start-up, test, and subsequently operate and maintain the Project for a term of twenty years.

 Informational Materials:

-For more details, please see the following or download informational posters or frequently asked questions.
+For more details, please see the following or download informational posters link to file or frequently asked questions link to file.

 Kalaeloa Seawater Desalination Plant Location